 When to visit Salta

-The best time to visit Salta is at the end of the summer and in the fall, when you’ll have better chances of clear skies and warm days.
-June to August (Argentine winter) are also good: this is when Patagonia is under snow and it can get very cold in other parts of the country.
+The best time to visit Salta is at the end of summer and in the fall when you’ll have better chances of clear skies and warm days.
+June to August (Argentine winter) is also good: this is when Patagonia is covered in snow, and it can get very cold in other parts of the country.

 Other useful information

-As for any other trip, make sure to get a good insurance when exploring Salta Argentina and the rest of the country.
+As for any other trip, make sure to get good insurance when exploring Salta, Argentina, and the rest of the country.

-Check out my post Why You Need A Good Travel Insurance and get your insurance here.
+Check out my post, Why You Need A Good Travel Insurance, for more information before your trip to Salta, Argentina.

 Further Readings